-When you travel to another country, take care of your belongings.
-Pickpocketing on the road is a worldwide problem so you have to be attentive to keep your wallet and other valuables safe.
-What is even worse about this kind of robbery is that sometimes they might get not only your money or credit card but your return tickets or passport.
+When you travel abroad, take care of your belongings.
+Pickpockets can cause a lot of trouble, so you have to be attentive to keep your wallet and other valuables safe.
+The worst thing about pickpockets is that sometimes they might snatch not only your money or credit card but your return air ticket or passport.
 All these things result in great troubles.
-So what are the right ways to avoid becoming a victim?
+So how to avoid pickpockets on the road and avoid becoming a victim?
 Use these simple tips to protect yourself and your belongings.
-Mind that ignoring pickpockets may result in filling out papers for police reports as well as for Consulate or Embassy to restore your documents, not to mention the low possibility of returning the stolen money.
+Mind that ignoring pickpockets may result in filling out papers for police reports as well as for Consulate or Embassy to restore your documents, not to mention the low probability of returning the stolen money.

 Who Are The Pickpockets